On Unitary Monodromy of Second-Order Ordinary Differential Equations: Abstract

 \section{Abstract}

-Given a second-order, holomorphic, linear differential equation $Lf=0$ on a Riemann surface, we say that its monodromy group $G\subset\op{GL}(2,\Comp)$ is \emph{unitary} if it preserves a non-degenerate (though not necessarily positive) Hermitian form $H$ on $\mathbb{C}^2$ under the action $g\circ H\doteq g^\dagger H g$.
-In the present work, we give two sets of necessary and sufficient conditions for a differential operator $L$ to have a unitary monodromy group, and we construct the form $H$ explicitly.
-First, in the case that the natural representation of $G$ on $\Comp^2$ is irreducible, we show that unitarity is equivalent to a set of easily-verified trace conditions on local monodromy matrices; in the case that it is reducible, we show that $G$ is unitary if and only if it is conjugate to a subgroup of one of two model subgroups of $\op{GL}(2,\Comp)$.
-Second, we show that unitarity of $G$ is equivalent to a criterion on the real dimension of the algebra $A$ generated by a rescaled group $G'\subset\op{SL}(2,\Comp)$: that $\dim(A)=1$ if $G\subset S^1$ is scalar, $\dim(A)=2$ if $G$ is abelian, $\dim(A)=3$ if $G$ is non-abelian but its action on $\Comp^2$ is reducible, and $\dim(A)=4$ otherwise.
-We leverage these results to extend a conjecture of Frits Beukers on the spectrum of Lam\'e operators---namely, we give asymptotic and numerical evidence that his conjecture should apply similarly to a wider class of Heun operator.
-Our work makes progress towards characterizing the spectra of second-order operators on Riemann surfaces, and in particular, towards answering the \emph{accessory parameter problem} for Heun equations.
+Given a second-order, holomorphic, linear differential equation $Lf=0$ on a punctured Riemann surface, we say that its monodromy group $G\subset\GL(2,\CC)$ is \emph{unitary} if it preserves a non-degenerate Hermitian form $H$ on $\CC^2$ under the action $g\circ H=g^\dagger H g$.
+In the present work, we give two sets of necessary and sufficient conditions for a monodromy group $G\subset\GL(2,\CC)$ to be unitary.
+First, in the case that the natural representation of $G$ on $\CC^2$ is irreducible, we show that unitarity is equivalent to a set of easily-verified trace conditions on local monodromy matrices; in the case that the representation is reducible, we show that $G$ is unitary if and only if it is contained in one of two model subgroups of $\GL(2,\CC)$.
+Second, we show that unitarity is equivalent to a criterion on the real dimension of the algebra $A$ generated by a rescaled group $G'\subset\SL(2,\CC)$: that $\dim(A)=1$ if $G\subset S^1$ is scalar, $\dim(A)=2$ if $G$ is abelian, $\dim(A)=3$ if $G$ is non-abelian but its action on $\CC^2$ is reducible, and $\dim(A)=4$ otherwise.
+Our results directly extend the recent work of Adachi (2022, 2024), which treated Fuchsian equations with irreducible monodromy representation on the punctured Riemann sphere.
+We leverage these results to provide evidence that the spectrum of any Darboux operator should belong to a perturbed, squared lattice in the plane, extending a conjecture of Frits Beukers (2007).
+Our work makes progress towards characterizing the spectra of second-order operators on Riemann surfaces, and in particular, towards answering the \emph{accessory parameter problem} for Darboux equations.